 - 8.1.
 Proposed and Existing Fencing: The plan indicates an 8-foot high board-on-board fence attached to the northern-central portion of the principal building.
 A 4-foot high post and rail fence is proposed around the southern basin.
 There is an existing post & rail fence located in the northeastern corner of the site. - 8.2.
 Board -on -Board Fence: The proposed board- on -board fence is proposed to be solid wood and flatboard style.
 It is proposed on the northern side of the building in the side yard, within which is a courtyard and walking path. - 8.3.
 Board -on Board Fence Height: A variance is required.
 Pursuant to §16-5.3.b, the maximum permitted height for a fence in a side yard is four (4) feet.
 The proposed fence is eight feet in height.
-A variance is required. - 8.4.
+A variance is required.
+A design exception is required, not a variance. - 8.4.
 Board -on -Board Fence Composition: The plan indicates the board -on- board fence will be composed of wood.
-This office recommends that the wood be specified as cedar. - 8.5.
-Post and Rail Fence: A four (4) foot high post and rail fence is proposed around the biorention basin on the southern portion of the property.
+This office recommends that the wood be specified as cedar.
+The fence detail has been revised accordingly to note that the fence will be composed of cedar. - 8.5.
+Post and Rail Fence: A four (4) foot high post and rail fence is proposed around the bioretention basin on the southern portion of the property.
 It is proposed to be either untreated cedar or pressure treated pine. - 8.6.
 Post and Rail Fence Height: The plan complies.
 Pursuant to §16-5.3.b, the maximum permitted height for a fence in a front yard is four (4) feet.
 The proposed fence is four feet in height.
-The plan complies.
+The plan complies. - 8.7.

-- 8.7.
 Post and Rail Fence Composition: The plan indicates that the post and rail fence will be composed of either untreated cedar or pressure treated pine.
-This office recommends that the fence be composed of untreated cedar. - 8.8.
+This office recommends that the fence be composed of untreated cedar.
+The fence detail has been revised accordingly to note the fence will be composed of untreated cedar.

+8.8.
 Existing Post and Rail Fence: A wooden post and rail fence is located around the existing stormwater outlet on Hartwick Drive.
 Details of the fence are not provided, though it does appear to be under four (4) feet in height as observed during a site visit.